By Jill Dougherty

-Deputy Foreign Minister Sergey Ryabkov also told Russia Today the U.N. report was built on insufficient information.
+Deputy Foreign Minister Sergey Ryabkov also told Russia Today that the report was built on insufficient information.
 He said Russia has its own evidence from the site of the August 21 attack that, according to U.S. estimates, killed more than 1,400 people.

 Russia has been a strong ally of al-Assad's regime, and Russian defense contracts with Syria have probably exceeded $4 billion.

-Yet the U.N. official in charge of weapons inspectors said the report alleging chemical weapons use in Syria "stands for itself," shooting back at Russian allegations that the report was "biased" and "distorted."
+The United Nations official in charge of weapons inspectors said the report alleging chemical weapons use in Syria "stands for itself," shooting back at Russian allegations that the report was "biased" and "distorted."

 "It is a very sound, scientific report," Angela Kane, the U.N. high representative for disarmament affairs, told CNN's Christiane Amanpour on Wednesday.

 Jill Dougherty reported from Russia.
 CNN's Jason Hanna, Tom Watkins and Holly Yan contributed to this report.

 ™ & © 2013 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.